IanVaughan/GiddyUp/README.md

 - on select of quick start link change link to loading gif until its loaded then display stop link

-- on press of go button all start/stop links to change to loading gif until
+- on press of go button all start/stop links to change to loading gif until loaded

-- update to use full twitter bootstrap

 - add field to add/remove base path for projects (remove default path from app)